-Show this address to a taxi driver, plug it into your Uber app, or click the link and follow it on a maps app: 40343台中市西區三民路一段191號
+Show this address to a taxi driver, plug it into your Uber app, or click the link and follow it on a map app: 40343台中市西區三民路一段191號

-Alternatively, you can ask around to see what the locals recommend.
+You can also ask around to see what the locals recommend.
 They’ll likely have better insight on where you should buy sun cakes.

 Otherwise, observe your surroundings when you’re in different places throughout Taiwan.
 What places seem different from others?
 What’s the primary theme of the area?

-Flying fish is a cultural symbol in a way for Taiwan’s Orchid Island.
+Here’s an example.
+The flying fish is a cultural symbol for Taiwan’s Orchid Island.
 Thus, you’ll likely find flying fish-related snacks throughout the island.

-Wealthy families will often aborn deceased relatives with jade jewelry because they believe that it’ll absorb the dead person’s blood.
+Wealthy families often adorn deceased relatives with jade jewelry because they believe it’ll absorb the dead person’s blood.
 Due to this blood absorption, the deceased has a higher chance of banishing evil.

-Taiwan produces around 1000 metric tons of this stuff each year—most of it coming from Hualien County.
+Taiwan produces around 1,000 metric tons of this stuff each year.
+And most of it comes from Hualien County.

 Taiwan has a lot of high-quality jade.
-Thus, designers can slice into two-millimeter thick pieces.
+Thus, designers can slice into 2-millimeter-thick pieces.
 It’s also greener than other jade mined from other countries because of its higher chromium content.

 You’ll find high-quality jade in different shapes, sizes, and designs.
 But you’ll want to make sure you have money set aside.
-Because good jade will cost at least $30 per kilogram .
+Good jade will cost at least $30 per kilogram .

 National Palace Museum in Taipei address: No. 221, Sec 2, Zhi Shan Rd, Shilin District, Taipei City, Taiwan 111

-One of Taiwan’s older, and most notable, pastimes is glove puppetry.
-First, skilled designers craft these puppets with intricate details.
+It’s one of Taiwan’s older and most famous pastimes.
+Designers craft these puppets with intricate details.
 Later, puppeteers will use them to tell stories through puppet operas about topics relating to popular folklore.

-Some stories will involve magical beings battling it out, while others involve ancient warriors engaging in battle.
+Some stories will have magical beings duke it out.
+In contrast, others involve ancient warriors fighting each other.

 Chang Yi Fang Puppet Creations address: No. 27號, Lane 47, Yongkang St, Da’an District, Taipei City, Taiwan 106